Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

 This signal enables to subtract the dominant background contribution of the HP mirrors (shown in \autoref{Fig3}) obtained at $\kappa=0$ from the $\kappa$-dependent DCT\@.
 We present in \autoref{Fig4}-a) the 2D map of $\Delta DCT$ corresponding to the same cavity as in \autoref{Fig2}-b) and c), except for the thickness of the Pasteur medium chosen at $150 \mbox{ nm}$.
 As expected, the HP band and polariton branches are absent from this map, since they are part of the removed background signal.
 Remarkably, the crossover region experiencing an enhanced negative DCT is still observed in \autoref{Fig4}-a), as a blue region with $\Delta DCT<0$.
-In this region a thin brown Fano resonance emerges (also seen in \autoref{Fig2}-c), which presents a strong positive $\Delta DCT$.
-We further characterize in \autoref{Fig4}-b), the frequency dependence of this resonance cut along three dashed black lines in \autoref{Fig4}-a), each corresponding to different values of $\omega_P\sqrt{f}$.
+In this region a thin brown asymmetric resonance emerges (also seen in \autoref{Fig2}-c), which presents a strong positive $\Delta DCT$.
+We further characterize in \autoref{Fig4}-b), the frequency dependence of this resonance cut along three dashed black lines in \autoref{Fig4}-a), each corresponding to different values of $\omega_{p}\sqrt{f}$.
 We show that in the orange region where the material couples to the cavity mode, the corresponding $\Delta DCT$ signal is up to two orders of magnitude higher than the corresponding signals obtained in the case of a normal FP cavity (blue curves labelled as $\Delta DCT_N$ in \autoref{Fig4}-c).
-Moreover, as shown in the inset of \autoref{Fig4}-b), the differential DCT reverses sign upon changing the medium chirality (and thus the sign of $\kappa$).
+Moreover, as shown in the inset of \autoref{Fig4}-b), the DCT reverses sign upon changing the medium chirality (and thus the sign of $\kappa$).